krohit121/Weather-Forecast/README.md

 Data_Discription:

 Date: The date of observation (a date object).
-Location: The common name of the location of the weather station
+Location: The common name of the location of the weather station.
-MinTemp: The minimum temperature in degrees centigrade
+MinTemp: The minimum temperature in degrees centigrade.
-MaxTemp: The maximum temperature in degrees centigrade
+MaxTemp: The maximum temperature in degrees centigrade.
 Rainfall: The amount of rainfall recorded for the day in millimeters.
-Evaporation: Class A pan evaporation (in millimeters) during 24 h
+Evaporation: Class A pan evaporation (in millimeters) during 24 h.
-Sunshine: The number of hours of bright sunshine in the day
+Sunshine: The number of hours of bright sunshine in the day.
-WindGustDir: The direction of the strongest wind gust in the 24 h to midnight
+WindGustDir: The direction of the strongest wind gust in the 24 h to midnight.
-WindGustSpeed: The speed (in kilometers per hour) of the strongest wind gust in the 24 h to midnight
+WindGustSpeed: The speed (in kilometers per hour) of the strongest wind gust in the 24 h to midnight.
 WindDir9am: The direction of the wind gust at 9 a.m.
 WindDir3pm: The direction of the wind gust at 3 p.m.
 WindSpeed9am: Wind speed (in kilometers per hour) averaged over 10 min before 9 a.m.
 WindSpeed3pm: Wind speed (in kilometers per hour) averaged over 10 min before 3 p.m.
-Humidity9am: Relative humidity (in percent) at 9 am
+Humidity9am: Relative humidity (in percent) at 9 am.
-Humidity3pm: Relative humidity (in percent) at 3 pm
+Humidity3pm: Relative humidity (in percent) at 3 pm.
 Pressure9am: Atmospheric pressure (hpa) reduced to mean sea level at 9 a.m.
 Pressure3pm: Atmospheric pressure (hpa) reduced to mean sea level at 3 p.m.
 Cloud9am: Fraction of sky obscured by cloud at 9 a.m.
 This is measured in ”oktas,” which are a unit of eighths.
 It records how many eighths of the sky are obscured by cloud.
-A 0 measure indicates completely clear sky, while an 8 indicates that it is completely overcast
+A 0 measure indicates completely clear sky, while an 8 indicates that it is completely overcast.
-Cloud3pm: Fraction of sky obscured by cloud at 3 p.m; see Cloud9am for a description of the values
+Cloud3pm: Fraction of sky obscured by cloud at 3 p.m; see Cloud9am for a description of the values.
 Temp9am: Temperature (degrees C) at 9 a.m.
 Temp3pm: Temperature (degrees C) at 3 p.m.
-RainToday: Integer 1 if precipitation (in millimeters) in the 24 h to 9 a.m. exceeds 1 mm, otherwise 0
+RainToday: Integer 1 if precipitation (in millimeters) in the 24 h to 9 a.m. exceeds 1 mm, otherwise 0.
-RISK_MM: The continuous target variable; the amount of rain recorded during the next day
+RISK_MM: The continuous target variable; the amount of rain recorded during the next day.
-RainTomorrow: The binary target variable whether it rains or not during the next day
+RainTomorrow: The binary target variable whether it rains or not during the next day.